ArchipelagoMW/Archipelago/worlds/bk_sudoku/docs/setup_en.md

 ## General Concept

-This is a universal client, it can connect to any multiworld slot, and lets you play some sudoku's to unlock random hints
+This is a universal client, it can connect to any multiworld slot, and lets you play some sudoku to unlock random hints.

 ## Installation Procedures

-Download latest release on [BK Sudoku Releases](https://github.com/Jarno458/sudoku/releases) Download and extract the Bk_Sudoku.zip file
+Download latest release on [BK Sudoku Releases](https://github.com/Jarno458/sudoku/releases).
+Download and extract the Bk_Sudoku.zip file

 ## Joining a MultiWorld Game